-Both XRP and the XRP Ledger are used by US technology company Ripple, which is developing a range of solutions designed to transform the global payment industry.
+Launched in 2012, XRP is now one of the world’s largest cryptocurrencies.
+It aims to offer fast, affordable and reliable cross-border payments.
+Both XRP and the XRP Ledger are used by US technology company Ripple, which develops a range of solutions designed to transform the global payment industry.

-Ripple is a San Francisco-based technology company with more than 200 employees.
-With a focus on providing cross-border payment solutions, Ripple also has offices in New York, London, Sydney, India, Singapore and Luxembourg.
+Ripple is a San Francisco-based technology company with more than 300 employees, focused on providing cross-border payment solutions.

 XRP vs Ripple: What’s the difference?

 The term “Ripple” is often used to describe the XRP cryptocurrency, but this is in fact incorrect.